tacree-bwba/odot-docs/btrs-docs.md

 - **lrmType** – {String, optional} – This accepts an enumerated type of the following values: [CTL\_3DECIMAL, STL\_3DECIMAL].
 If not provided, it defaults to CTL\_3DECIMAL
 - **allAttributes** – {Boolean, optional, default: false} – This indicates that all available attributes related to an event from the Roadway Inventory should be included in the response.
-- **attributes** – {List\&lt;String\&gt;, optional} – This is an alternative to the allAttributes option, where the caller may specify which attributes are to be included in the result.
+- **attributes** – {List<String&#62;, optional} – This is an alternative to the allAttributes option, where the caller may specify which attributes are to be included in the result.
 Reducing the number of attributes usually reduces the number of segments that will be returned and lightens the response payload.
 - **continuous** – {Boolean, default: true} – Relevant when the County Route LRM Type has been selected.
 This indicator implies that when routes that leave the county (County leave/reenters) and return are part of the result, that the segments related to the sections that left the county are included in the result.
-- **segments** – {List\&lt;Object\&gt;, optional} – The list of segments to return as part of the result.
+- **segments** – {List<Object&#62;, optional} – The list of segments to return as part of the result.
   - **id** – {String, optional} – An id that is added to the response to help track this requested segment.
 The id becomes an attribute in the response containing the array of segments that were retrieved and associated with this request.
 If an id is NOT provided, then the index of the item from the request is used.
 Note that ids can be numbers or strings.
   - **perpYear** – {Integer, optional} – The perp year on which to search for the event.
 This field is optional, and if not provided, shall use the current active perp year.
   - **routeId** – {String, required} – The route identifier for the event to be retrieved.
 The LrmType shall dictate whether this is a state route id or a county route id.
   - **beginMeasure** – {Decimal, optional, defaults to beginning of route} – The begin measure of the events to retrieve.
-  - **endMeasure –** {Decimal, optional, defaults to end of route} The end measure of the events to retrieve.
+  - **endMeasure** – {Decimal, optional, defaults to end of route} – The end measure of the events to retrieve.

 #### Response

 The response object minimally includes a list of objects that can contain only a routeId unless includeBoundaries is set to true.
 In this case, it will include either state, county or both LRMs depending on the stateLrm/countyLrm request settings.

-1.
-  1.
-    1.
-      1. 5.9.2.1 Response Object
+*Response Object*

 The response object is a json map object where the key is the original id of the requested data, and the value is an array of the linear events that satisfy the request from the posted data.